pyccel/pyccel/developer_docs/review_process.md

 ### Needs Initial Review

-To request the first stage of the review process you should add the label `needs_inital_review` to your pull request.
+To request the first stage of the review process you should add the label `needs_initial_review` to your pull request.
 This asks for a review from anyone.
 The aim is to review the Python code and ensure that it is clean.
-New developers are encouraged to review any pull requests marked `needs_inital_review` as the process of understanding how developers integrate their improvements into the existing codebase can be quite instructive when getting to grips with the code.
+New developers are encouraged to review any pull requests marked `needs_initial_review` as the process of understanding how developers integrate their improvements into the existing codebase can be quite instructive when getting to grips with the code.
 Examples of things to look out for in your review are:

 -   Unclear comments/docstrings
 -   Missing/Incomplete tests